Unlocking the Power of GANs in Non-Autoregressive Text Generation: Experiment

 \subsubsection{Conditional Generation}

 The experimental results of conditional generation are shown in Table~\ref{table:yelp}.
-Overall, Transformer gets the best performance in all the evaluation metrics with more decoding iterations.
-Among NAR models, ANT gets comparable performance with V-CMLM in FED, and achieves higher Inverse BLEU and Accuracy with lower decoding latency.
-V-NAT, which has the same decoding iterations as ANT, is inferior to other models.
-Fully NAR models trained with MLE rely on informative input representations, so they will meet additional difficulties when adapting to the IIS.
-For the accuracy, ANT get 88.35\% which is the highest one among all the NAR models.
-It demonstrates that ANT can generate sentences that are consistent with the given labels.
-It reveals the great potential of ANT in various tasks.
+Among NAR models, ANT gets comparable performance with CMLM in FED, and achieves higher Inverse BLEU and Accuracy with lower decoding latency.
+NAT, which also generates samples in one decoding step, is inferior to other models.
+For the accuracy, ANT gets 88.35\% which is the highest one among all the NAR models.
+ANT can generate sentences consistent with the given labels.

+Both the experimental results in unconditional generation and conditional generation demonstrate the effectiveness of ANT.
+It outperforms a number of AR language GANs.
+Even comparing with the existing best language GANs, it can still obtain comparable performance in much lower latency.
+It is thus not necessary to build language GANs in AR structures.
+Besides, ANT is free from the theoretical limitations in MLE-based NAR models, so it can obtain better performance and denotes a more promising methods in building NAR models.